elixir-luxembourg/project-setup-practical/README.md

         You can add new code chunks, update the text or add new pieces of code available in `R/analysis-code.R` file.

-3. Knit the document again.
+3. Render the document again.

 ## Final Assignment